stanford-rc/globus.stanford.edu/server5.md

   saturate a Gigabit or 10 Gigabit link.

-Once you have the above items, you should read the **Terminology Guide**, as GCSv5 brings some new terms compared to GCSv4.
+Once you have the above items, you should read the **Terminology Guide**, as GCSv5 brings some new terms compared to GCSv4 (unfortunately, this page does not exist yet).
 After that, you should read the **Pre-Installation Planning** guide to prepare your environment for GCSv5.